 Your doctor can perform a variety of tests to determine what’s going on with your urine.
 It may be that you need an antibiotic for an infection in the urinary tract, (UTI), or you could need an antispasmodic for your bladder if you have an overactive bladder.

 If your urine indicates an illness of some kind, such as diabetes, then your doctor can test you for them.
 Kidneys are important organs that we can’t live without, at least not without kidney dialysis or a kidney transplant.
+Having urine issues can be embarrassing but don't be afraid to contact your family doctor.

 Over to you